 You want to have a wig that shows the part, called “monofilament” which makes it look more natural as they’re thinner and lighter on top.

 The third tip is picking the style.
-Because most manufacturers make wigs for the masses they ten to come in too heavy and need to be thinned.
+Because most manufacturers make wigs for the masses they tend to come in too heavy and need to be thinned.
 Try to go to a shop that’s reputable.
-Nowhere is perfect therefore don’t base it on one complaint, but look if there are many complaints.
+Nowhere is perfect, therefore don’t base it on one complaint, but look if there are many complaints.

-Amy on how having alopecia and meeting woman and girls across the country with hair loss has changed her life.
+Amy on how having alopecia and meeting women and girls across the country with hair loss has changed her life.